splunk/public-o11y-docs/metrics-and-metadata/histograms.rst

 Histogram instead of calculated metrics
 -----------------------------------------------------------

 Histograms contain data that you can use to calculate percentiles and other statistics in Splunk Observability Cloud instead of calculating them using your infrastructure.
-Sending histograms also results in less MTS sent, which has a positive impact on your subscription usage.
+Sending histograms also results in fewer MTS sent, which reduces your subscription usage.

 For example, if you're sending the ``service.response_time.upper_90`` and ``service.response_time.upper_95`` metrics to track the response time of a key service in your infrastructure at the 90th and 95th percentiles, you can send histogram data for the entire distribution of response times, eliminating the need of sending 2 separate MTS.